P-p-H-d/mlib/README.md

 with another container, creating container-of-container.
 ![oplist and definition](https://raw.githubusercontent.com/P-p-H-d/mlib/master/doc/oplist.png)

+### Operators

+> [!NOTE]
-An operator shall fail only on **abnormal error** and if it is marked as potentially raising asynchronous errors.
+> An operator shall fail only on **abnormal error** and if it is marked as potentially raising asynchronous errors.
 In this case it shall throw exceptions only if exceptions are configured.
-Otherwise, the program is terminated.
+Otherwise, the program shall be terminated.
+>
-In this case, the object remains initialized and valid but in an unspecified state.
+> In this case, the objects remain initialized and valid but in an unspecified state.
-In case of in constructors, the object is not constructed and the destructor of the object has not to be called.
+> In case of in constructors, the object is not constructed and the destructor of the object has not to be called.

+> [!NOTE]
-If an operator is not marked as raising asynchronous errors, it shall not fail or throw any exceptions in any cases.
+> If an operator is not marked as raising asynchronous errors, it shall not fail or throw any exceptions in any cases.

-### Operators

 Not all operators are needed for an oplist to handle a container.
 If some operator is missing, the associated default method of the operator is used if it exists.